International Business Economics MScStudy level: Postgraduate

 - Focus on practical economic analysis, policy formulation and market efficiency in a real-world context.

-- Get up-to-speed with challenges facing modern businesses through a range of learning environments.
+- Get up-to-speed on the challenges modern businesses face through a range of learning environments.

-- Develop your quantitative skills to evaluate outcomes of economic policies and interventions, and make evidence-based decisions.
+- Develop quantitative skills to evaluate outcomes of economic policies and interventions and make evidence-based decisions.

 Why you should study this course

 - In-demand skills: This course will give you the opportunity to understand and apply advanced economics theories and quantitative skills to global, national, and firm-level decision-making.
 These skills are highly in demand in various industries, including consulting, banking, multinational corporations and in government.

 - Career Opportunities: Completing this course opens you up to a range of opportunities.
 You could work as an economist, financial analyst, consultant, or manager in global firms, international organisations, and government agencies.
 In addition, you can apply for a ‘professional experience’ opportunity2, designed to develop your skills and knowledge further to maximise your employability prospects (see modules for more information).

 - Global Perspective: The course prepares you for a global perspective in an international business environment.
 You will study how economic, political, and cultural variables affect international trade and investment.
 You also learn cross-cultural communication skills for working with people from different backgrounds.

 - Specialisations: This course offers international trade, development economics, and global finance.
 You will face real-life scenarios that reflect modern economic changes, learn how to apply managerial economics techniques to solve real economic problems and investigate the linkages between economic theory, management practice, international business, and finance.
 These specialisations enable you to tailor your courses to your interests and job aspirations, making you more employable.

 - Accreditation: The Chartered Management Institute accredits1 this course, which includes a module that allows you to earn a Level 7 Certificate in Strategic Leadership and Management.

 Accreditation and professional recognition